janlv/cads-fmi-demo/DEV.md

 - `docker compose build` (or `podman`) uses the local sources plus the binaries produced by `build.sh`.
 Rebuild whenever you touch the Go code or FMUs.
+- `./build.sh --mode local --image cads-fmi-demo:latest` builds only the Podman image consumed by `run.sh --mode local`.
+Run `./build.sh --mode argo` (or omit `--mode`) when you need the Docker/Compose image for Kubernetes/Argo flows—the same command now also syncs Minikube CA certs, ensures the Argo controller is installed, and loads the freshly built image into the Minikube profile so workloads can pull it.
+Override `--image` if you use a different tag (the loader honors that tag as well).
 - To debug inside the container, start an interactive shell:

   ```bash